flowkey/plg-coding-tasks/README.md

 # Code Challenge for PLG

-Welcome to the coding challenge for [flowkey](https://www.flowkey.com)!
-This repository contains a set of coding tasks designed to assess different skills.
+Welcome to the coding challenge for the Product-led Growth team at [flowkey](https://www.flowkey.com).

+This repository contains a set of coding challenges designed to assess different skills.
 Based on your experience and interests, you can choose the challenge that best fits you.

 **If anything is unclear, feel free to reach out.
 We’re happy to help! 😊**